Financial Planning for Mesothelioma Patients

-But there is help.
-Families facing a mesothelioma diagnosis will have many obstacles ahead, but there are options available to help alleviate the financial strains and shift the focus back on what’s most important: fighting the disease.
+Keeping the financial requirements of cancer treatment in mind, it’s also important to note that there is help.
+Families facing a mesothelioma diagnosis will have many obstacles ahead, but there are options available to help alleviate the financial strains and allow patients and their caregivers to focus their attention on fighting the disease.

-There’s a lot of variation in what plans will cover, regardless of if the plan is through a private agency or a government program.
-In general, plans will cover basic services like checkups, preventive care, and prescriptions.
-Many plans operate by an “in” or “out-of-network” system, where patients need to visit doctors or hospitals in network to avoid paying more for service.
-Out-of-pocket expenses will vary based on the deductible, co-pay or coinsurance of an individual plan, which is an aspect of healthcare many Americans don’t understand.
+There’s a lot of variation in what plans will cover, which is relevant to both private and government programs.
+In general, plans will cover basic services like checkups, preventive care, and prescriptions, but again, this can vary.
+Many plans operate by an “in-” or “out-of-network” system, where patients need to visit doctors or hospitals in-network to avoid paying more for service.
+Out-of-pocket expenses will vary based on the deductible, co-pay or coinsurance of an individual plan.
+This piece is a crucial component to financial planning.

-These basics will help you understand the out-of-pocket expenses you can expect throughout treatment.
+Patients and their loved ones should discuss all terms, conditions and details with their insurance company to fully understand billing.
 Luckily, most plans today have a maximum amount for what patients can be required to pay out-of-pocket, which can help keep the medical bills a bit more reasonable.

 You should also keep in mind you can appeal an insurance company’s decision to deny coverage for certain services.
 Even if you don’t need to seek an appeal, it’s a good idea to keep records of all your medical bills and reimbursements, as well as any services your insurance plan wouldn’t cover.

 Cancer treatment is the main source of rising costs in cancer care.
-Researchers show drug costs have increased from $5,000- $10,000 for a year of treatment to over $100,000 just within a decade.
-Studies have shown these unattainable cost have led many patients to delay their treatment or take less than the recommended dosage to try to cut costs.
+Researchers show drug costs have increased from $5,000 to $10,000 for a year of treatment to over $100,000 just within a decade.
+Studies have shown these unattainable costs have led many patients to delay their treatment or take less than the recommended dosage to try to cut costs.
 Delaying or skipping treatment entirely can have a severe impact on their prognosis.